vsotikov/test-tasks/Blog/Readme.md

 • If you have questions or problems do not hesitate to talk to your partner.
 The aim is to produce as much good working code in 5 hours.

 • Ensure the implementation that you do not run with the implementation of a &quot;mini-frameworks&quot; or in the creation of structures.
 The aim is the creation of a blog, at the highest possible level.

-For questions about technical specifications please contact your contact person at any time.

-Good luck and thank you for your time and your interest!

-CHECK24

 The basic functions of a blog you are no doubt aware.
 On this basic understanding, we build on.